livetrails/targetjs/README.md

 - The completion and return of results from all associated API calls.
 - The finalization of all tasks, animations, and API calls initiated by any dependent child targets that were themselves triggered by a preceding target.

-This ensures a robust and reliable execution order, guaranteeing that the `$$` target runs only when its predecessors' entire job is truly done.

 ## Examples

 To demostrate the power and simplicity of TargetJS, let's explore its concepts through practical examples.
 We'll begin with a simple animation and incrementally expand it to demonstrate API integration, event handling, and dynamic UI updates.